snaik7/salesforce-account-sapi/README.md

 We've provided endpoints for both retrieving and deleting individual accounts using the accountId.
 Furthermore, we've extended support for deleting or retrieving multiple accounts by allowing the accountId query parameter to accept a comma-separated list of accountIds.
 While we could have converted this functionality into a POST method, doing so may violate REST principles.
 Since Account Ids are not considered sensitive information, it's appropriate to offer the option for retrieving multiple accounts using a GET request.

 We have opted not to include an endpoint for retrieving all accounts.
 This decision was made due to potential performance issues when dealing with thousands of accounts.
-Instead, we have provided search options for accounts based on name, accountId, and email.
+Instead, we have provided search options for accounts based on first and last name or company name, accountId, and email.
 The search functionality operates on an AND logic, meaning that all provided search criteria are applied.
 However, only one of the search criteria is mandatory for the search to execute successfully.

 ### Connecting to Salesforce